mgeiselbrechtinger/vimkeybindings/README.md

 * Packaged by Arno, a commenter there
 * Updated and repackaged by me on AMO
 * Documented by Christopher Svec
-* Rewritten from scratch with the WebExtensions API for Firefox 53 and after (and a few before) by me
+* Rewritten from scratch with the WebExtensions API for Firefox 53 and after (and a few before) by Dietrich Ayala (https://github.com/autonome/vimkeybindings)
+* Adopted by me

+## TODO add command
+* :Fi : open new tab
+## TODO tab commands don't work on empty tabs